-- Create an emergency kit.
-This may include bottled water, flashlights, crank- or battery-operated radio, non-spoilable food, extra clothing, sleeping bags and blankets.
+- Put together an emergency kit.
+The type of emergency kit needed will depend on where you live and the type of emergencies you may encounter.
 These items can come in handy if you have to leave your home and temporarily move into a public shelter.

 - Create an easily accessible emergency fund.
 If you can do this, it will help make your post-storm recovery smoother.

 - Institute for Business and Home Safety